It’s an unfortunate fact of life that scammers are all around us. In fact, a person is scammed every 15 seconds across the UK*

-And if they succeed, the consequences we face can be harrowing.
+If they succeed, the consequences can be harrowing.

 We feel it’s vital that you’re fully clued up on this subject, in case you’re ever targeted by a fraudster.
-So we’ve provided useful information on what to look out for, what to do if you’re ever approached and various types of scams.
+So we’ve provided useful information on what to look out for, what to do if you’re ever approached, and how to reduce the risk of identity theft.

 What is a financial scam?

-A financial scam usually involves a fraudulent company offering illegitimate opportunities that can appear so real, many people are unaware they’re being conned.
+A financial scam usually involves a fraudulent company offering illegitimate opportunities that can appear so real that, many people are unaware they’re being conned.

 A scammer might contact you over the phone, by letter, email or you may even find a salesman on your doorstep – to offer you attractive investment deals with incredible returns.